The Omega Constellation watch was once the flagship in the Omega collection. This particular family within their collection dates back to 1952.

 The first Omega Constellation models had bumper movements and distinctive diamond-shaped hour markers.
 The Dauphin’s hands were used till the late 1960s.

 After a few years, around 1955, the Omega caliber 354 bumper movement with chronometer rating was replaced by the caliber 50x series.
 This movement had a normal rotor and came in several versions (date/no-date).
 In 1959 this range of movements was succeeded by the caliber 55x (nodate) and 56x (date) movement families.

 Rich Dials, Fancy Lugs

-One of the things that make the Constellation stand out from the other Omega families of that time, is that the dials on these Constellation models were richly decorated.
-The use of gold dials, gold hour markers, onyx hour markers, gold hands and gold applied logos and wording is something that wasn’t seen on any of their other collections to this extent.
-Some of the gold dials had a satin-brushed finish, others had a sun pattern or a cross-hatched dial.
+One thing that makes the Constellation stand out from the other Omega families of that time is that the dials on these Constellation models were richly decorated.
+The use of gold dials, gold hour markers, onyx hour markers, gold hands and gold-applied logos and wording is something that wasn’t seen in any of their other collections to this extent.
+Some of the gold dials had a satin-brushed finish and others had a sun pattern or a cross-hatched dial.
 There were many different dials available for the Omega Constellation in the 1950s and 1960s.

 The pie-pan dials were commonly used in the vintage Omega Constellation watches.
 The use of the gold diamond-shaped hour markers is less common and only seen on the earlier models.
 In the 1960s Omega added the use of the Onyx stick markers on some of the Constellation models.
 Better said, these are gold hour markers with an Onyx inlay.